This post may contain affiliate links. Please see my disclosure policy for details.

 Top photo tip: the sun sets behind this tearoom!
-So, for the best lighting I’d visit at sunrise, in the morning or just after the sun has set like I did.
+So, for the best lighting, I’d visit at sunrise, in the morning, or just after the sun has set as I did.

 How to keep updated on when Tu Hwnt I’r Bont turns red!